php-1511-2511/php-1511-2511.github.io/syllabus/index.md

 Students will spend the semester working on a Reproducible Research Project.
 This project will require:

-1. Asking a relevant public Health question for those in 2511 and a relavant scientific question for those in 1511.
+1. Asking a relevant public Health question for those in 2511 and a relevant scientific question for those in 1511.
 2. Identify available data to answer this question.
 3. Model the question with appropriate statistical models.
 4. Write up a report with appropriate tables, graphs and results.